ntoll/ntoll.github.io/posts/why-computers-4.md

 1. The machine could use multiple tapes with multiple heads rather than a single tape and a single head.
-The information used to make a computation is available in concurrent squares on several tapes, rather than as a sequence or individual values on one single tape.
+The information used to make a computation is available in concurrent squares on several tapes, rather than as a sequence of individual values on one single tape.
-2. The alphabet of characters that could be read to or from the tape need only consist of two characters: one representing "on", and the other representing "off".
+2. The alphabet of characters that could be written to or read from the tape need only consist of two characters: one representing "on", and the other representing "off".
 Put simply, information is represented in a binary fashion as shown in the following illustration (white or "1" is on, black or "0" is off).

 <table class="tape">
     <tr>